 The Knights entered the season unranked and managed to stay focused despite not playing for three weeks in September due to Hurricane Irma.
 From there, they dispatched all of their American Athletic Conference foes, including Navy, South Florida, and Memphis (twice).
 Then, of course, No. 12 UCF upset No. 7 Auburn 34-27 in the Peach Bowl.
-Since the Tigers beat both Alabama and Georgia, that season's national title game participants, the 2017 UCF Knights (13-0) may be the best argument for why an undefeated non-Power 5 team should be considered for a playoff spot.
+Since the Tigers beat both Alabama and Georgia, that season's national title game participants, the 2017 UCF Knights (13-0) were the first legitimate argument for why an undefeated non-Power 5 team should be considered for a playoff spot.

 4. 1984 BYU Cougars